Lunna: Early years

 Lunna was born and raised by both her parents in Ponce, Puerto Rico.
 While in elementary school, she learned how to play the guitar and in 1972, her mother had her take private singing lessons.
 In the 1960s, while still in high school, she began to sing under the name "Soqui", which was short for her middle name Socorro.

 In 1978, Lunna auditioned and was accepted in a group called Allegro 72, a locally popular group which included singer Tito Lara and Luis Antonio Cosme.
 Besides singing for Allegro 72, she also landed jobs singing radio and television commercials.
 Lunna eventually left the group to start singing solo.
 Her agent recommended that she change her artistic name, resulting in the "Lunna" name.

 She met and became romantically involved with Puerto Rican rock and roll teen idol, Charlie Robles.
 This romance was highly publicized in Puerto Rico and soon they were married.
-Sockey and Charlie had a daughter, Lisa Marie, from this marriage; however, things didn't go well in the marriage and the couple ended up in divorce.
+Socky and Charlie had a daughter, Lisa Marie, from this marriage; however, things didn't go well in the marriage and the couple ended up in divorce.